 If you would like to bring a Date with Death Club to your community, please reach out to Karen to explore your leading a DwDC in your own community or asking for her to do so.

-If you would like to participate in a Date with Death Club, look here for updates for when and where DwDC is being held.
+If you would like to participate in a Date with Death Club, look here for information on when and where DwDCs are being held.

 So many different sessions that can be mixed and matched to meet your community's needs